Takakiriy/typrm/README.md

 # typrm

+typrm searches for and displays a text file with command options that are easy for you to use.
+It also displays the command parameters replaced to your current status.
+You can execute the command just by copying and pasting the displayed command.

 typrm searches snippets such as command options written in text file format manuals.
 Also, it replaces the parameters depending on your situations